 More famously known by his pseudonym 50 Cent, this Queens, New York-raised rapper grew up a big Mets fan.
 But, when he got the opportunity to throw out the first pitch for his hometown team, it did not go as planned.

 You'd think, being a southpaw and all, that a man of his stature would be able to hit the catcher square in the mitt.
-But, as you can see, this is easily one of the worst first pitches of all-time, if not the worst.
-To his defense, it looks as if the fans in the front row may be heckling him.
+But, as you can see, this is easily one of the worst first pitches of all time, if not the worst.
+To his defense, it looks like the fans in the front row may be heckling him.

 Six-inch heels to throw out a ceremonial first pitch?
 Interesting strategy.
 Mariah Carey, Grammy's 1991 Best New Artist, threw her first pitch five feet in front of her before it four-hopped to the catcher.
 Barely better than 50 Cent, plus Mariah was a great sport about it.
 Look at how happy she looks after she realizes she may have thrown one of the worst first pitches ever.

 Not only did Charlie Brown cheat by scooting up closer to home plate during his first pitch at PNC Park in 2010, but he managed to miss his target by...umm...a lot.
 Maybe if he had put his ball cap on straight, he would have had a better outcome.
 Charlie Brown must have been traumatized from all those times Lucy took the football from under his feet, which is why he was so nervous for the first pitch.
 Luckily, he was able to redeem himself with the help of his friend Snoopy at a Giants game in 2016.